-If weight loss (or gain for that matter) is your goal than calories matter.
-To lose fat you need to eat less energy then your body expends.
+If weight loss (or gain for that matter) is your goal then calories matter.
+To lose fat you need to eat less energy than your body expends.
 If you want to gain weight you need to eat a caloric surplus.
 You can’t beat the law of thermodynamics… it’s science, literally.

 Eating carbs doesn’t make you fat.
 Eating fat doesn’t make you fat.
-Eating protein doesn’t make you fat.
+Heck, eating protein doesn’t make you fat.
 The primary thing that leads to weight and fat gain is eating more calories than your body expends over an extended period.

 Cutting carbs on the ketogenic diet isn’t the reason you’ll lose weight long-term.
 More likely, what’s going on is you’re cutting a significant part of your calories without replacing them.
 For example, let’s say a typical day of eating for you looks like this.

 - Banana (1)

 - Coffee with a teaspoon of sugar